zach1590/gameboy-emulator/README.md

 ## Currently In Development
  - The 2 mains goals of this project are to make a fairly accurate emulator and also learn the fundamentals of rust.
 It won't be the most accurate gameboy emulator in the world but I do want it to pass as many well known test roms as possible (blargg, mooneye, dmg-acid2, etc).
- - The main feature this emulator is lacking would be audio but that is next to be added
+ - The main feature this emulator is lacking would be audio but that is next to be added (I am struggling with audio documentation so I will probably come back to this in the future)
  - Skip to [**Testing**](#testing) to see the current test roms its passes
  - Skip to [**Current Features**](#current-features) to see what is currently emulated
  - Skip to [**Next Features**](#next-features) to see what's planned